eberkund/react-schema-form/README.md

 ## Development

-* requirements: Node.js and Yarn (uses Yarn workspaces)
+* requirements: Node.js (I use v10.3.0) and Yarn (uses Yarn workspaces so you need v1.0.0 at least)

 ### Dependencies